snorkel-team/snorkel-tutorials/README.md

 ### <a name="install"> Installing yourself </a>

-Running a tutorial has four required steps:
+Running a tutorial has three required steps if you're installing yourself:

-1. Cloning this repo
 1. Installing repo-wide requirements
 1. Installing tutorial-specific requirements
 1. Launching a Jupyter notebook server or executing as a script